Gen - Bonds of Love

 Then the judges ask each of us questions.

-They seem to look at me for a long time.
+They stare at me for a long time.

 “Are you ready for justice, Vala?” they ask.